Homework 2: Pipelined Processors in Ripes

 Tips

 There are a lot of wires and signals in the images above.
 Don’t panic!
-This is a complicated circuit because CPUs are complicated little pieces of electronics, but here are some tips to navigate the circuitry:
+These are complicated circuit because CPUs are complicated little pieces of electronics (in fact, as we’ll see, modern processors even more so), but here are some tips to navigate the circuitry:

 - Just like we did in class, you can trace an instruction by looking at the control signals that are high (look at the highlighted indicator on each multiplexer).
 Get to know each processor by running a few instructions at a time and observing their journey through the pipeline.